-- complete and partial dentures to a maximum of 1 per 5 Policy Years; - bridgework to a maximum of 1 per tooth per 5 Policy Years; - implants, if specified in the Summary of Benefits; and - restorations on implants (i.e. crowns, bridgework and dentures), if specified in the Summary of Benefits.
+- complete and partial dentures to a maximum of 1 per 5 calendar years; - bridgework to a maximum of 1 per tooth per 5 calendar years; - implants, if specified in the Summary of Benefits; and - restorations on implants (i.e. crowns, bridgework and dentures) to a maximum of 1 per tooth per 10 calendar years, if specified in the Summary of Benefits.

+Prosthodontic Services

-Prosthodontic Services refers to diagnosis, treatment, rehabilitation and maintenance of oral function, comfort, appearance and health, for patients with clinical conditions associated with missing or deficient teeth.
+refers to diagnosis, treatment, rehabilitation and maintenance of oral function, comfort, appearance and health, for patients with clinical conditions associated with missing or deficient teeth.